kdien/bgc-dieppe/wp-content/plugins/wd-facebook-feed/readme.txt

 == Changelog ==

+= 1.1.4 =
+* New: Gutenberg block
+* Fixed: Replace curl calls by wp_remote_get and wp_remote_post
+* Fixed: Failing to save theme (Premium)
+* Fixed: Compatibility with some plugins

 = 1.1.3 =
 * Added: Facebook widget in 10Web Builder

 = 1.1.2 =
 * Fixed: Inserting shortcode when when no feed is selected
 * Fixed: Events features are removed because Facebook events API was shut down

 = 1.1.1 =
 * Improved: Simplified Facebook login.
 No need to enter app ID and get page tokens manually.
 This is a new Facebook app, so reauthentication is required.
 * Fixed: Elementor compatibility

 = 1.1.0 =
 * **Important: Breaking change.
 Obtaining page access token is required to display your page content with Facebook Feed WD plugin.
 See the [documentation](https://web-dorado.com/wordpress-facebook-feed/options.html).
 * Fixed: Error on PHP 7.2
 * Fixed: Notices when feed is unpublished
 * Changed: Deactivation popup

 = 1.0.38 =
 * New: Using page access token